wils0651/RabbitWorkerPostgres/README.md

 # RabbitWorkerPostgres

-Gets data from a queue and puts it in Postgres.
+Gets data from a rabbitmq queue and puts it in Postgres.

 ## PSQL Commands:
 ```